Render MCP Server

 Before proceeding, make sure you're comfortable granting these permissions to your AI app.
 The Render MCP server currently supports only one potentially destructive operation: modifying an existing service's environment variables.

-2. Configure your AI app
+2. Configure your tool

 for Cursor).